How to care for your Succulent

 Place your String of Pearls in a sunny spot.
 It will thrive in direct sunlight, but will not tolerate being permanently placed away from a window.
 At least 4-6 hours of sun is ideal.

-Your String of Pearls will do just fine in normal room temperatures, between 65-75 degrees.
+Your String of Pearls will do just fine in normal room temperatures, between 60-90°F.

 Your String of Pearls does not require any extra humidity and can handle dry air.

-Your String of Pearls is considered moderately toxic, causing mouth irritation and stomach indigestion to humans and pets if ingested.
+Your String of Pearls is considered toxic to humans and pets if ingested.

 If the top of your plant starts to look bare, this most likely means that it is not getting enough light.
 To make it full again, move it to a sunnier location, lay a couple of strands on top of the soil and pin down using garden pins.
 These strands will root and make the plant appear full again.